 The presentation below differs from that previously presented in certain of Metropolitan's prior offering documents and continuing disclosure annual report filings with respect to the actual and expected use of certain funds on hand and the application of Reserve Transfers as offsets to operating and maintenance expenses and as Additional Revenues, respectively.
-Metropolitan now consistently applies these funds as set forth in the table below, which impacted the bond and fixed-charge coverage calculation in fiscal year 2019-20 through fiscal year 2024-25.
-O&M, CRA Power and Water Transfer Costs were updated to reflect the set-aside of \$1.2 million in fiscal year 2019-20 and \$12.8 million in fiscal year 2020-21, and the use of \$26.5 million in fiscal year 2021-22 from the Exchange Agreement Set-Aside Fund to offset the \$50.5 million payment to SDCWA in connection with the litigation challenging Metropolitan's rates.
-See "METROPOLITAN REVENUES-Litigation Challenging Rate Structure" in this Appendix A. Lastly, a Reserve Transfer of \$153 million in fiscal year 2022-23, and a projected Reserve Transfer of \$204 million in 2023-24 are reflected in the table below.
+Metropolitan now consistently applies these funds as set forth in the table below, which impacted the bond and fixed-charge coverage calculation in fiscal year 2021-22 through fiscal year 2024-25.
+O&M, CRA Power and Water Transfer Costs were updated to reflect the set-aside of \$12.8 million in fiscal year 2020-21, and the use of \$26.5 million in fiscal year 2021-22 from the Exchange Agreement Set-Aside Fund to offset the \$50.5 million payment to SDCWA in connection with the litigation challenging Metropolitan's rates.
+See "METROPOLITAN REVENUES-Litigation Challenging Rate Structure" in this Appendix A. Lastly, a Reserve Transfer of \$153 million in fiscal year 2022-23, and an expected Reserve Transfer of \$229 million in 2023-24 are reflected in the table below.